AVON RING FROM ALVECHURCH

 The River continues on its way up to Worcester with its wooded banks and in some parts tall, steep, red cliffs, with occasional glimpses of the distant Malvern Hills.

-On the approach to Worcester you negotiate the paired Diglis Locks, after this there are the 2 locks that lead into the Diglis basin & the Worcestershire & Birmingham canal which is where you are headed.
+On the approach to Worcester you negotiate the paired Diglis Locks, after this there are the 2 locks that lead into the Diglis basin and the Worcestershire & Birmingham canal which is where you are headed.

 After another couple of locks you can moor up in Lowesmoor Wharf.